BDC Hamburger Icon

 Open row

 Welcome to the age of data privacy, in which governments around the world are adopting legislation that limits how companies can collect and use the data generated by individuals.
-These laws have sweeping effects on virtually every aspect of how businesses engage potential customers in the digital world, including practices like email marketing.
+These laws have sweeping effects on virtually every aspect of how businesses engage potential customers in the digital world, including practices such as email marketing.
+In particular, the General Data Protection Regulation (GDPR) is considered the world’s strongest data privacy and security law.

 Editor’s note: Looking for the right email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.